 Finally, Rossouw said that one of the best ways of standing out in the market place was the producers themselves engaging with consumers recognising that the “cult of personality” went a long way to building a brand.
 “It’s about sending your best fighter into battle,” he said.
 “The less confusion in the mind of the consumer, the better and it all comes down to communication”.

-Three provocative presentation and yet only some 80 people in the room, the irony being that many of them were producers who already making some of South Africa’s best wine.
+Three provocative presentations and yet only some 80 people in the room, the irony being that many of them were producers who already making some of South Africa’s best wine.
 Alongside the various challenges listed above, another is that leaders, which is to say proactive individuals prepared to take responsibility for the future of their industry, are thin on the ground.